sharduli8090/QR-Code-Generator-Chrome-Extension/README.md

 # QR-Code-Generator-Chrome-Extension
 With the help of this Chrome extension, you can create QR codes from any text or link.
+Just paste the text or link in the particular box and click on generate to view the QR Code.
 To easily create QR Codes, use this extension.
 <hr><hr><br>
 <h3>=> Steps to use :</h3>
 <hr>